The Executive Board and Council manage the community’s affairs

 The Executive Board

 Benjamin Graumann was born in Frankfurt in 1981 and is a lawyer.
-He is Head of Department for the Amichai Youth Centre, the Jeschurun Religious School, Young Families and the Family Centre, Youths and Young Adults, and Digitalisation.
-He is also an arbitrator with the Supreme Arbitration and Administrative Court of the Central Council of Jews in Germany and delegate to the Assembly of the Central Council of Jews in Germany.
-He represents the community for the Foundation of the Jewish Community and is a Board Member of Makkabi Frankfurt.
+He is responsible for finance, taxes, crèches and kindergartens, the Amichai youth center, the Yeshurun religious school, young families and the family center, youth and young adults and digitalization.
+He is also an arbitrator at the Higher Arbitration and Administrative Court of the Central Council of Jews in Germany.
+He is also a delegate to the Council Meeting of the Central Council of Jews in Germany and a delegate to the General Assembly of the Central Welfare Office of Jews in Germany.
+He is also the community representative for the Jewish Community Foundation and a board member of Makkabi Frankfurt.
 Furthermore, he represents the community for the Jehoshua und Hanna Bubis-Foundation, for the Moses Jachiel Kirchheim’sche Foundation, Georgine Sara von Rothschild’sche Foundation and the Eduard and Adelheid-Kann Foundation.
 He is married with two children.

-Marc Grünbaum was born in 1970 and is a lawyer.
-He is Head of Department for Culture, the Jewish Adult Education Centre, Early Childhood Education (including the crèche, kindergarten, child daycare centre), and the Jewish Community in Bad Homburg.
-His other roles include: President of the Supreme Arbitration and Administrative Court with the Central Council of Jews in Germany, and delegate to the Assembly of the Central Council of Jews in Germany.
+Marc Grünbaum Marc Grünbaum was born in 1970 and is a lawyer.
+He is responsible for the I. E. Lichtigfeld School, the Emuna Scheli after-school care center, the after-school care center in the Ignatz Bubis Community Center as well as for culture, JVHS and synagogue tours.
+Other offices: Delegate to the Board of Directors of the Central Council of Jews in Germany, President of the Higher Arbitration and Administrative Court of the Central Council of Jews in Germany and delegate to the Council Meeting of the Central Council of Jews in Germany.
 He also represents the community for the Foundation of the Jewish Community.
 He is on the Executive Boards of the Hannelore Krempa, Ludwig and Emma Doctor, Georgina Sara von Rothschild, Moses, J. Kirchheim, and Eduard and Adelheid Kann Foundations.

-Prof. Dr. Salomon Korn is an architect whose works include the Ignatz Bubis Community Centre.
+Salomon Korn Prof. Dr. Salomon Korn is an architect whose works include the Ignatz Bubis Community Centre.
 He has been Chief Executive of the Jewish Community in Frankfurt since 1999, and is Head of Department for Culture and Education (rabbinate, synagogues, cemetery and choirs), and Press.
 A father of three and grandfather of nine, he was born in 1943 in Lublin, Poland.
 He is a member of the Council of Heidelberg University, the ZDF Television Council, and the Senate of the German National Foundation.
 He represents the Jewish Community on the Executive Boards of the Jehoshua and Hanna Bubis, Georgina Sara von Rothschild, Moses J. Kirchheim, Eduard and Adelheid Kann, and Georg and Franziska Speyer Higher Education Foundations.
 He also represents the community for the Foundation of the Jewish Community and the Moses Jachiel Kirchheim Foundation.
 In addition, he is on the Executive Board of the Korn and Gerstenmann Foundation.

-Prof. Dr. Leo Latasch is Head of Department for Social Affairs, the Seniors’ Club, Security, Administration, Personnel and the Centre for the Elderly.
-A consultant anaesthetist, he started out as a medical advisor for emergency services in the City of Frankfurt Health Department.
-From 2006 to 2018 he was Medical Manager with the City of Frankfurt’s Emergency Services (ÄLRD).
-He is a member on the Board of Directors of the Central Council of Jews in Germany and a board member of the Central Board of Jewish Welfare in Germany (ZWST).
-He represents the community in the Römerberg Alliance and the Advisory Board of the Integration Council for the State of Hesse, and is Executive Board member of the German Hospitals Association.
-From 2012-2020 he was a member of the German Ethics Council.
+Leo Latasch Prof. Dr. Leo Latasch is responsible for security, administration, personnel, real estate, the senior citizens' center and the residential complex.
+A specialist in anaesthesia, he was initially Medical Advisor for Emergency Medicine at the City of Frankfurt am Main Health Department and then, from 2006-2018, he was Medical Director of the Rescue Service for the city.
+He is a member of the board of directors of the Central Council of Jews in Germany and a board member of the ZWST.
+He is a representative of the community in the Römerberg Alliance and the Integration Advisory Board of the State of Hesse as well as a board member of the German Hospital Association.
+He was a member of the German Ethics Council from 2012-2020.
 He is now on the Executive Boards of the Child and Youth Aliyah, and of the Ludwig and Emma Doctor, Georgina Sara von Rothschild, Moses J. Kirchheim, Pestalozzi, and Eduard and Adelheid Kann Foundations.
 He also represents the community for the Foundation of the Jewish Community.
 Leo Latasch was born in Offenbach in 1952.

 The Community Council